-Children are natural storytellers; they can weave together entire narratives that leave you reeling from the sheer complexity of it.
-But to really light that fire of telling good stories, they need to learn how stories are crafter.
+Children are natural storytellers; they can weave together stories that leave you reeling from the sheer complexity of it.
+But to really light that fire of telling good stories, they need to learn how stories are crafted.

 One of the greatest gifts you can give children is that of reading; the capacity to be carried away into other worlds.
 Books can broaden a child’s horizons, vocabulary, and world if introduced well.

 Some children might not have a natural love of sitting down and reading for any length of time.
 They might prefer dance, music, football, or cooking – and those things should be encouraged.
 Forcing them to read books would be counter-intuitive, but it’s down to us to find stories that they enjoy; would they engage with a comic book rather than a book, an audio book over a novella?
 The right type of book is key.
 There’s something for everyone, and parents should help them find it.